microsoft/terminal/doc/specs/Proto extensions-spec.md

 Cases which would likely be frustrating:

 * An installer dumps a _lot_ of json files into the folder which we need to look through
+* An installer dumps some badly formatted settings that cause our validate settings check to fail, resulting in default settings being used everywhere

 ## Future considerations